-RDS Performance Insights will end support on November 30, 2025!
-But there's no need to panic even if you're a free user
+RDS Performance Insights will end support on November 30, 2025!?
+But free users don't need to worry.

 This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.